 In the majority of cases, the aftermarket Cadillac parts and spares we offer are less expensive than those you’ll be able to obtain in South Africa or from dealers overseas.
 However, this doesn’t mean you’ll be compromising on quality.

-We deal directly with Cadillac original equipment manufacturers and suppliers (OEM and OES).
-Often the Cadillac parts and spares we provide are the same as those offered by dedicated Cadillac dealers, just at lower prices.
+We deal directly with many original equipment manufacturers and suppliers (OEM and OES), locally and internationally.
+The parts and spares we provide are the same quality as those offered by dedicated Cadillac dealers, just at lower prices.

 Types of Cadillac parts we provide